py-pdf/fpdf2/docs/HTML.md

 ## write_html usage example ##

-HTML rendering require the use of `fpdf.HTMLMixin`, that provides a new `write_html` method:
+HTML rendering require the use of `write_html` method:

 ```python
 from fpdf import FPDF